mbodm/WAUZ/README.md

 ### How it works
 - Download a bunch of World of Warcraft addons (typically from https://www.curseforge.com) into some download folder.
 - Hint: Bookmark all the direct download sites, for every addon, in your browser.
-This helps a lot to get all the updated addons fast, without much effort
-- Especially for https://www.curseforge.com you can bookmark an addon´s download site directly.
+Especially for https://www.curseforge.com you can bookmark an addon´s download site directly.
 The addon download immediately starts, when clicking the bookmark.
+This helps a lot to get all the latest addon versions fast, without much effort.
+The process of manually unzipping them all, is way more time consuming.
+But there WAUZ will come to rescue. :)
 - Start WAUZ
 - Select the folder which contains the downloaded addon zip files (Source-Folder).
 Typically some temporary download folder.
 - Select the folder to unzip the addons into (Destination-Folder).
 Typically the World of Warcraft AddOns folder.